LorisR/OrientationControl/README.md

 This project proposes a force-based task-orientation controller to online deal with uncertain interaction tasks.
 A gradient descent-based orientation controller is proposed, enhancing its performance with orientation predictions provided by a Gaussian Process modeling.

 # Gradient descent orientation control (high frequency)
+orientation_ctrl.cpp can be used for the low-level Cartesian impedance control with gradient descent-based orientation adaptation.
+It should be included within the franka_example_controllers.

 # GP-based orientation control (low frequency)
+bo_orientation_ctrl is the ROS package for the GP-based low-frequency update of the orientation setpoint of the impedance control.
+It subscribes to topics published by orientation_ctrl and it publishes topics subscribed by orientation_ctrl.

 # Paper
 Loris Roveda, Marco Pavone.
 Gradient Descent-Based Task-Orientation Robot Controller Enhanced with Gaussian Process Predictions.